Citicoline Improves Cognitive Function In Patients With Dementia, MCI & More

-How citicoline improves cognitive function in patients with MCI.
+How citicoline supports cognitive function

 The review finds that citicoline shows consistent improvement of cognitive function in individuals with MCI (especially those with vascular origin), including improvements in cognitive test performance and mental functions—e.g., memory, concentration, counting, and visual-motor coordination.